Burbank, California: Aviation

+In 1987, Burbank's airport became the first to require flight carriers to fly quieter "Stage 3" jets.
+By 2010, Burbank's Bob Hope Airport had 4.5 million passengers annually.
+The airport also was a major facility for FedEx and UPS, with 96.2 million pounds of cargo that year.

 Entertainment industry

 The motion picture business arrived in Burbank in the 1920s.
 In 1926, First National Pictures bought a 78 acre site on Olive Avenue near Dark Canyon.
 The property included a 40 acre hog ranch and the original David Burbank house, both owned by rancher Stephen A. Martin.

 In 1928, First National was taken over by a company founded by the four Warner Brothers.
-First National produced and released many of the early "talkie" films of the late 1920s.
+Notably, First National had produced and released many of the early "talkie" films of the late 1920s.
 By 1929, Warner Bros.-First National Pictures was dissolved and the First National name was retired.
-Warner Bros. continued to operate on the site as a standalone studio.
+However, Warner Bros. continued to operate on the site as a standalone studio.

 Columbia Pictures purchased property in Burbank as a ranch facility, used primarily for outdoor shooting.
-Walt Disney's company, which had outgrown its Hollywood quarters after success of Snow White and the Seven Dwarfs (1937 film), bought 51 acre in Burbank.
+Walt Disney's company, which had outgrown its Hollywood quarters after the success of Snow White and the Seven Dwarfs, bought 51 acre in Burbank.
 Disney's million-dollar studio, designed by Kem Weber, was completed in 1939 on Buena Vista Street.
 Disney originally wanted to build "Mickey Mouse Park," as he first called it, next to the Burbank studio.
 But his aides finally convinced him that the space was too small, and there was opposition from the Burbank City Council.
 One council member told Disney: "We don't want the carny atmosphere in Burbank."
 Disney later built his successful Disneyland in Anaheim.

-Wartime Effort
+Wartime effort

 During World War II, many of the movie studios in Burbank were used for war-related production, including civil defense-related films, and the city experienced a population boom as a result of the increased job opportunities.
 From Disney Studios alone, more than 70 hours of film was produced during the wartime effort.
 This included films that were used to boost morale on the home front and others that were used to educate and inform the public about the war.
 Burbank, which was previously known primarily as a center of the entertainment industry, became a major player in the war effort and a thriving community as a result.
 As the war came to an end, the movie studios in Burbank returned to their primary function of producing entertainment films, but the city had permanently changed as a result of its wartime experience.